lsmod/mini-mvc/README.md

 # mini-mvc
 Minimalist php mvc library under GNU LESSER GENERAL PUBLIC LICENSE

-**deprecated prject - here only for historical reasons - don't try to use this in production**
+**DEPRECATED PROJECT - here only for historical reasons - don't try to use this in production**

 ## Usage example